alexbers/asmon/README.md

 - **args**: create multiple tasks, one per argument.
 Default: single task without arguments is created
 - **pause**: pause after check in seconds until the next check.
 Default: see config.py
 - **max_starts_per_sec**: limits the number of function calls per second.
 Useful if you have many tasks.
 Default: no limit
-- **alerts_repeat_after**: if alert remain active for a specified time, send a reminder message.
+- **renotify**: if alert remain active for a specified time, send a reminder message.
 Default: no reminders
 - **timeout**: timeout of check function.
 Default: no timeout
 - **if_in_a_row**: notify if event occurs some number of times in a row to prevent flapping.
 Default: 1